Skip to Main Content

 Q. How do I join Senate House Library?

+You will then be able to search for and access resources via the online catalogue or the A-Z Databases.
 Please note, that some digital resources are limited to on-site access only.
 You can check the Permitted Uses in the A-Z Databases section.

 Additionally, you can make some Senate House Library online collections finable on Google Scholar searches by adding SHL to your list of Library links.
 Library links makes visible links to the full-text or pdf of a work in the results page on Google Scholar, so you can more quickly and effectively find the whole work in your affiliated library collection.